 Transportation

-Regardless of the medium of transportation, it is reasonably simple to get around in Boyle Street.
-Thanks to various nearby rapid transit stations with access to the Route 512, and around 10 nearby bus lines, the good public transit infrastructure makes transit a viable option for many people.
-This part of Edmonton is also conducive to those who travel by foot; many daily errands can be run on foot, and many businesses are quite close by.
-The bike is a fairly good method of transportation in this part of Edmonton as the cycling infrastructure is excellent.
+Regardless of the means of transportation, it is reasonably easy to get around in Boyle Street.
+Owing to approximately 10 nearby bus lines, the good public transit access makes transit a viable option for many people.
+It is also easy for pedestrians to get around in this part of the city; many daily errands can be run on foot, and various businesses are quite nearby.
+Boyle Street is a very convenient part of Edmonton for cyclists.
+More specifically, this area has a reasonably good cycling infrastructure.

 Services